cherdt/Log4ShellScanner/README.md

-`-SourceIP` - Source of the requests and the IP you want to have called back to `-SourcePort` - Port you want this script to listen on locally `-DestCIDR` - CIDR you want scanned (bigger will take longer) `-DestPort` - Port that you want to target for scanning
+`-SourceIP` - Source of the requests and the IP you want to have called back to `-SourcePort` - Port you want this script to listen on locally `-DestCIDR` - CIDR you want scanned (bigger will take longer), can take a comma-delimited list `-DestPort` - Port that you want to target for scanning, can take a comma-delimited list

 Otherwise it's a simple run as you can see from the output above: